 When you’re in, you’ll see a list of your WordPress files and folders:

-Thankfully, deleting this file and heading to your site should get you back online.
+Deleting this file and heading to your site should get you back online.
 If you’re still not seeing your site, there are two additional steps to take:

 - Clear your browser cache.